AgentEra/Agently-Stage/README.md

 ## What is Agently Stage?

 Asynchronous and multithreaded programming in Python has always been complex and confusing, especially when building applications for GenAI.
-In <a src="https://github.com/AgentEra/Agently">Agently AI application development framework</a>, we’ve introduced numerous solutions to enhance control over GenAI outputs.
+In <[Agently AI application development framework](https://github.com/AgentEra/Agently), we’ve introduced numerous solutions to enhance control over GenAI outputs.
 For example, with Agently Instant Mode, you can perform streaming parsing of formatted data like JSON while generating structured results.
 Additionally, Agently Workflow allows you to orchestrate scheduling relationships between multiple GenAI request results.

 As we delved deeper into controlling GenAI outputs, we recognized that the inherent complexity of combining asynchronous and multithreaded programming in Python poses a significant challenge.
 This complexity often hinders developers from leveraging GenAI capabilities efficiently and creatively.